Skip to main content

 What you’ll need

-• An MCP server process running on a local server/VM/container
+• An MCP server process running on a local server, VM, or container.

-1. Install the ngrok agent and configure internal Agent Endpoints in ngrok.yml
+1. Install the ngrok Agent and configure internal Agent Endpoints

-You’re going to configure the agent to declare an internal Agent Endpoint that points to the port running your MCP server process.
-This will connect the server to your ngrok account but nothing will be able to connect to them until you complete the subsequent steps.
-Internal Endpoints are private endpoints that only receive traffic when forwarded through the forward-internal Traffic Policy action.
+Configure the agent to declare an internal Agent Endpoint that points to the port running your MCP server process.
+This connects the server to your ngrok account, but nothing can connect to it until you complete the subsequent steps.
+Internal endpoints are private endpoints that only receive traffic when forwarded through the forward-internal Traffic Policy action.
 This allows you to route traffic to an application through ngrok without making it publicly addressable.
 Internal endpoint URL hostnames must end with .internal.
 After installing the ngrok agent, define an internal endpoint inside the ngrok configuration file for the MCP server you want to make accessible from your AI tools.
 You can install ngrok and its configuration file in /path/to/ngrok/ngrok.yml and the executable in /path/to/ngrok/ngrok.

 version: 3